abdo-mo/chat/README.md

 # chat
-Simple Asynchronous Chatroom build with Django and Channels.
+Simple Asynchronous Chatroom build with Django and Channels, using websochit and asgi to handel the requests.
 ## Build with:
 * HTML
 * CSS
 * Bootstrap
 * Django
 * channels
-using websochit and asgi to handel the requests

 ## Installation
 clone the repo